Managing Accidents: Tips for Bedwetting Boys

 Laura says her son struggled when sleepovers started for his peer group.
 “He would panic about them and often decline invitations or skip the sleepover part,” she says.
 That all changed when, with her son’s permission, she enlisted his best friend’s parents to help.

+If you and your son are comfortable sharing the information with select people such as his friend’s parent, that’s one option.
 But if your son doesn’t want other people to know about his nighttime wetting, there are other ways you can show your support.
-You may have him put an extra pair of Goodnites® at the bottom of his sleeping bag or somewhere in the bathroom for a quick change, just in case.Time Will Tell
+Encourage him to attend the sleepover.
+At bedtime bedwetting underwear for boys can easily be put on in the bathroom under his pajamas.
+You may also have him put an extra pair at the bottom of his sleeping bag or somewhere in the bathroom for a quick change, just in case.

 Bedwetting can be frustrating for children and their parents, but it can be a valuable experience — especially for first-time parents.
 Leslie Elia, a mother of three from Ohio, notes, “It was a great lesson for me to learn that I cannot control everything in my child’s life and development.”

-• Know that, for most children, bedwetting gradually stops as their bodies mature.
+- For most children, bedwetting gradually stops as their bodies mature.
 Almost all kids have outgrown bedwetting by the time they’re teens.

 These articles are not a substitute for medical advice, consult your doctor as needed.